 Dinner is a full three-course occasion when, as with all meals here, everyone eats together.
 When we visited in October 2012, we enjoyed a ‘traditional evening’, when dinner is served around the campfire.
 Our meal included papa (maize – the local staple food) and seswa (shredded beef), as well as a variety of relishes and salads.

 On another occasion we were served a starter of butternut soup with a fresh bread roll, then roast chicken, potatoes and vegetables for our main course, and pecan pie with lemon cream for pudding.

 Dining style: Group Meals

 Cost of meal e.g. lunch: Included

 Drinks included: Soft drinks, bottled water, spirits, local beers and a selection of (generally) South African wines are included.
 Imported wines and spirits and champagne cost extra – and need to be requested in advance.

-Birdwatching: The birding in Mapula Reserve is excellent and you can happily sit on your balcony at Mapula Lodge and spot a wide range of birdlife.
-On our last visit we saw African paradise flycatcher, wattled crane, saddle-billed stork, brown snake eagle, wattled starling, Meyer’s parrot, lesser grey shrike, ostrich and carmine bee-eater.See more ideas for Birdwatching in Botswana
+Birdwatching: Birdwatching at Mapula Lodge is excellent, even from your balcony.
+We saw African paradise flycatcher, wattled crane, saddle-billed stork, brown snake eagle, wattled starling, Meyer’s parrot and lesser grey shrike.See more ideas for Birdwatching in Botswana

 Wildlife safaris: There is plenty of plains game in the Mapula Reserve, including zebra, buffalo, lechwe and giraffe, as well as elephant and predators such as lion and leopard.
 On our recent visit to Mapula Lodge we came across a pack of wild dogs with their pups – and we were also lucky to see a porcupine on a night drive.See more ideas for Wildlife safaris in Botswana